List of canals in the United Kingdom

-Map showing canals of the British Isles.
+Map showing canals of the British Isles and Ireland.
 Canals in orange, rivers in blue, streams in grey.

 Map of the current, leisure oriented system.

 The following list of canals in the United Kingdom, includes some systems that are navigable rivers with sections of canal (e.g. Aire and Calder Navigation) as well as "completely" artificial canals (e.g. Rochdale Canal).